sfryzlewicz/Mayer-Brown-TODOs/README.md

 - [x] Use of the "Enter" button
 - [x] Loading Screen
 - [ ] Database
+- - [ ] Elastic Search
+- - [ ] Have database structured to comply with elastic search requirements
 - [ ] Log-in feature
 - - [ ] Ability to bypass log-in if desired
 - [x] Alphabetical list display